course-dprep/Airbnb-new-year-s-eve/README.md

 Price: H1: New Year’s Eve influences the prices of Airbnb listings.
 The results show a P-value of <0.01 for both the complete model and the different cities separate.
 Therefore, with a significance of 0.05, the H0 can be rejected.
 Therefore, we can state that there is a significant relationship between New Year’s Eve and prices of Airbnb listings.

 Bookings: H1: New Year’s Eve influences the amount of booked Airbnbs.
-The results from the linear regression shows a P-value<0.01.
+The results from the linear regression show a P-value<0.01.
 Therefore, with a significance of 0.05, the null hypothesis can be rejected.

 ## Conclusion